Lionel-Wilson/WebScraper-for-InfoTrack/README.md

 INSERT INTO SearchEngine (Name, BaseUrl,RegexPattern, Headervalue) VALUES ('Bing', 'https://www.bing.com/search?count=100&q=', 'class="tilk" href="(.\*?)"',null);

+Note - Connection strings can be found in the ...Context.cs files of the search and searchhistory solutions

 ### 2. API(Using Visual Studio)

 - cd to the WebScrapper.API folder andopen up the 'WebScrapper.API.sln'